 Then about 2009, Nikon got the idea to allow Auto ISO to go high with TTL flash, first on the D300S.
 Actually, the camera meters the ambient to set whatever high ISO the ambient needs.
 I think this change may be related to the concept of balanced flash, TTL BL, which is the Nikon default, with the flash to become fill flash then.
-Of course, in bright sun, Auto ISO should stay at minimum.
+In bright sun, Auto ISO is best at the minimum ISO necessary.
 However, the system cannot use ISO 3200 with flash, which would be really excessive flash exposure.
 At least minimum 1/128 flash power at 24 mm might be ONLY Guide Number 48 at ISO 3200, which could be usable in some situations, not less than f/4.8 at 10 feet.
 This leaves no TTL range to deal with things.
 But ISO is allowed to go pretty high (group B).
 So at the instant when TTL preflash is metered, ISO is lowered from the ambient value to be a usable flash value.
 But lowering ISO from the 3200 that the ambient metered and set the camera exposure for, to whatever lower ISO value the flash can deal with... underexposes the ambient.
 Which is probably good, because incandescent ambient that shows up is orange.
 And the flash does add illumination.
 Nikon started adding filter holders to the flashes then though, so we could correct it with a CTO color filter.
 Forcing fill flash seems to be the plan.
-Or of course, we could always turn Auto ISO off with flash if we knew to.
-The camera will still work. :) Except Auto ISO is always On in camera Auto mode.
+Or maybe better, we could always turn Auto ISO off with flash if we knew to do it.
+The camera will still work without Auto ISO. 😊 Except Auto ISO is always On in camera Auto mode.

 The vast seven stop range of the TTL flash mostly only sees ISO 400 then.
 But if the distance is very short with TTL flash (2 or 3 feet) or a wide aperture, even ISO 400 may be too much, and when true, Auto ISO will be reduced below 400, as necessary.
 And if the opposite, when and if the flash power is insufficient (for the mode A, P & S flash limits of shutter speed or aperture), the Auto ISO will be raised above 400 as needed.
 It does seem prudent to turn Auto ISO OFF with flash, and to actually plan for the situation.